orlandos-nl/DNSClient/README.md

 ### Usage 🤯

-Connect to your default DNS Server:
+Connect to your default DNS Server using UDP:

 ```swift
 let client = try DNSClient.connect(on: loop).wait()
 ```